 Founder & Director

 Marco Mancuso is an art critic, curator, teacher and publisher.
 He focuses his research on the impact of technologies and science on art, design and contemporary culture.
 Founder and director from 2005 at Digicult, Digimag Journal and Digicult Editions publishing house, he lectures and joins conferences, round tables, and partnered with many important institutions in the field.
-He is actually consultant at IF!
-Italians Festival and collaborates with the curatorial space Adiacenze in Bologna.
+He collaborates with the art space Adiacenze in Bologna.

 Federica Fontana is a freelance writer and journalist.
 After a master degree in Medieval Art with a thesis about contemporary artworks placed in medieval context, now her research deals mainly with New Media Art, Performance art, Bio art, science and all contemporary art reflecting on the role of the human body in the future.
 She has a blog that is about posthuman in art, fashion and technology.